BMW X1 Performance

 - "Whether scooting around the city or hauling down the highway, power delivery is excellent with either the feisty 4-cylinder that's mated to an 8-speed automatic transmission or the stout 6-cylinder engine that uses a 6-speed." -- Kelley Blue Book

 - "My biggest qualm, though, is with the start-stop system.
 We've gotten to the point where most manufactures have seamless transitions between full stop/engine-off and the engine winding back up.
 Perhaps it's my habit of wandering off the brake pedal at stops, but I noticed the start-stop working multiple times." -- Jalopnik (2013)

 - "BMW says the six is a full second faster to 60 mph (achieving the stunt in 5.3 seconds versus 6.3 for the four-wheel drive four-cylinder) but it sure doesn't feel faster.
 The four-cylinder xDrive28i is definitely the X1 to get." -- Automobile Magazine (2013)

 Handling and Braking

-- "There's a fine balance of low-speed ride comfort and high-speed stability, and the X1's smaller size and lower stance makes it feel noticeably more agile and responsive than the X3." -- Edmunds
+- "There's a fine balance of low-speed ride comfort and high-speed stability, and the X1's smaller size and lower stance makes it feel noticeably more agile and responsive than the X3.
+It never quite replicates the sedan experience you'd get in the BMW 3 Series (a notably tough act to follow), but for a crossover, the 2015 BMW X1 is undeniably impressive." -- Edmunds

 - "The brakes were responsive and linear and easily capable of hauling the car down from triple-digit speeds without any drama." -- AutoWeek (2013)